bitspook/saunf/readme.md

 # Saunf

-Saunf is a plain text software project management tool.
+Saunf is my personal software project management tool.

-Not everyone is a plain-text fan, so to enable collaboration, saunf can integrate with different tools.
-Or it is supposed to.

 I am building Saunf to simplify managing software projects for me, while allowing people I work with to use the tools they like.
 At its infancy,